StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/REVOKE.md

 ### privilege_list

 The privileges that can be revoke from a user or a role.
 If you want to revoke multiple privileges at a time, separate the privileges with commas (`,`).
-The following privileges are supported:
+You can revoke the following privileges:

 - `NODE_PRIV`: the privilege to manage cluster nodes such as enabling nodes and disabling nodes.
 This privilege can only be granted to the root user.
 - `ADMIN_PRIV`: all privileges except `NODE_PRIV`.